 At one time the oasis was the floor of an immense ocean.
 Although Bahariya has been inhabited for at least 10,000 years, strangely no human traces have been found dating from earlier than Ancient Egypt's Middle Kingdom (2055-1770 BC).
 The oldest tomb found dates to the 18th Dynasty (1550-1292 BC) and its owner is Amenhotep Huy.
 Especially from the 26th Dynasty onwards through the Roman era, Bahariya was culturally and economically flourishing.
 This can be learned from the chapels in Ain el-Muftilla, the tombs in Qãrat Qasr Selim and Qãrat al-Subi.

-Nowadays the oasis (36,000 inhabitants) consist of several small villages (Managim, el-Hara, Mandisha, Zabw, Agouz, Bawiti , and al-Haiz), each surrounded by palms and fruit trees.
+Nowadays the oasis (36,000 inhabitants) consists of several small villages (Managim, el-Hara, Mandisha, Zabw, Agouz, Bawiti , and al-Haiz), each surrounded by palms and fruit trees.
 Bawiti is the main village of the oasis.
 The road was not paved until 1978, and before that time few tourists visited the oasis.
 Yet the oasis, though the closest to Cairo in kilometers, remains the most distant in time.
 It has been slow to move into the modern world, a facet that is changing, but until now Bahariya offers the visitor a step back in time.
-It has plenty of ancient sites to illustrate its importance in antiquity and is the entrance gate to the various deserts, as: the Black Desert, Aqabat, Crystal Mountains, Western Desert, the stalactite cave Djara and the white chalk rock sculptures of the White Desert.
+It has plenty of ancient sites to illustrate its importance in antiquity and is the entrance gate to the various deserts, such as the Black Desert, Aqabat, Crystal Mountain s, Western Desert, the stalactite cave Djara and the white chalk rock sculptures of the White Desert.

 Bannentiu and Djed-Ankh-Amun-Iuf (Zed-Amun) The tombs at Qasr Selim (26th Dynasty)